0xcafed00d/file2src/README.md

 picomerge
 # file2src

+Tool to encode a file as an array of bytes in a C/C++ or Go source file, to allow data files to be compiled in a executable

 ```
-encodes a file as an array of bytes in a C/C++ source file, to allow data files to be compiled in a executable
   Usage: file2src [options] <input file name>
   -P string
         text to be inserted at start of output